 Working Together: Our Stories

-Parks Canada values the unique partnerships it has created with Aboriginal peoples in the last decades.
-Working closely with these Aboriginal partners help us make better decisions on how to protect, present and connect with our natural and cultural environments.
-Working in partnership with First Nations, Inuit and Métis peoples to manage national parks, national historic sites and marine conservation areas to present Aboriginal cultures also greatly enriches visitor experiences in our heritage places.
+Parks Canada values the unique partnerships it has created with Indigenous peoples in the last decades.
+Working closely with these Indigenous partners help us make better decisions on how to protect, present and connect with our natural and cultural environments.
+Working in partnership with First Nations, Inuit and Métis peoples to manage national parks, national historic sites and marine conservation areas to present Indigenous cultures also greatly enriches visitor experiences in our heritage places.

 Winter lights at Elk Island National Park of Canada